 What is MobiLoud?

-We’ve developed three distinct platforms to turn any website into an app – no matter the tech stack or CMS.
+We’ve developed two distinct platforms to turn any website into an app – no matter the tech stack or CMS.

 - News is for WordPress-based digital publishers and news sites to build native content apps just as good as BuzzFeed’s or The New York Times.
 News has been used by a wide range of content sites.
 From internationally renowned media organisations like Foreign Policy and Business Insider NL, to smaller entrepreneurial publishers like Deeper Blue and Simple Flying – and local news organisations like eParisExtra – News is the clear choice for building content apps with WordPress.